AlexSergey/issr/README.md

 ```js
 const SSR = createSsr(window.SSR_DATA);
 ```
-Associates the state executed on the server with the application on the client.
+Associates the state executed on the server with the application on the client side.
 For correct work *useSsrState* on the client

-5. **server.jsx** should contain the logic of the NodeJS application, for this it is convenient to use the koa/express framework or similar:
+5. **server.jsx** should contain the logic of the NodeJS application, it is convenient to use the koa/express framework or similar for this:

 ```jsx
 import React from 'react';